nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 \\(S\\)-algebra is a functor from \\(S\\) to sets, and \\(m\\) is a functor from
 \\(T\\) to \\(S\\) so we can compose to get \\(m^*(A)(t) = A(m(t))\\).

-Now, we can formalize our intuition above by saying that the canonical arrow from \\(In(T)\\) to \\(m^*(In(S))\\) is an isomorphism.
+Now, we can express the idea of a conservative extension by saying that the canonical arrow from \\(In(T)\\) to \\(m^*(In(S))\\) is an isomorphism.
 Recalling the definition of initial algebras, this says exactly that the closed terms in \\(T\\) up to \\(T\\)-equivalence are isomorphic to the closed terms